2M0rr0w/filtertool/README.md

 Quickstart for building Path of Exile filters with shared sections and custom sounds.

 This tool is currently built with leveling filters in mind.
-Contributions that extend it are very welcome.
+Any Contributions are very welcome.

 ## Prerequisites